Space Shuttle abort modes: Return to launch site

-Once this phase was complete, the orbiter would be about 150 nmi (278 km) from the landing site and in a stable glide, proceeding to make a normal landing about 25 minutes after liftoff.
+Once this phase was complete, the orbiter would be about 150 nmi from the landing site and in a stable glide, proceeding to make a normal landing about 25 minutes after liftoff.

 If a second main engine failed at any point during PPA, the shuttle would not be able to reach the runway at KSC, and the crew would have to bail out.
 A failure of a third engine during PPA would lead to loss of control and subsequent loss of crew and vehicle (LOCV).
 Failure of all three engines as horizontal velocity approached zero or just before external tank jettison would also result in LOCV.

 The capsule communicator would call out the point in the ascent at which an RTLS was no longer possible as "negative return", approximately four minutes after liftoff, at which point the vehicle would be unable to safely bleed off the velocity that it had gained in the distance between its position downrange and the launch site.

 The RTLS abort mode was never needed in the history of the shuttle program.
 It was considered the most difficult and dangerous abort, but also among the most unlikely to occur as only a very narrow range of probable failures existed that were survivable but nevertheless so time-critical as to rule out more time-consuming abort modes.
 Astronaut Mike Mullane referred to the RTLS abort as an "unnatural act of physics", and many pilot astronauts hoped that they would not have to perform such an abort because of its difficulty.